Logarithmic typical distances in preferential attachment models: Conditional lower bounds on the expected number of -step paths

 \subsection{Modification of $\kappa$ and lower bound without avoidance restrictions}

-In this section, we introduce a weaker version of \Cref{lem_hd_sum_restrict_path-sum-gen}, which provides lower bounds on the kernel products without avoidance constraints, and present its proof.
-This result plays a crucial role in establishing \Cref{lem_hd_sum_restrict_path-sum-gen}.
+In this section, we state and prove a weaker version of \Cref{lem_hd_sum_restrict_path-sum-gen}, which provides lower bounds on the kernel products without avoidance constraints.
+This result plays a crucial role in the proof of \Cref{lem_hd_sum_restrict_path-sum-gen}.

 Recall from \eqref{kappa-PAM-fin-def-form-a-rep} that \eqn{ \kappa\big((x,s), (y,t)\big)=\frac{c_{st}(\indic{x>y, t=\srO}+\indic{x< y, t=\srY})}{(x\vee y)^{\chi}(x\wedge y)^{1-\chi}}.\nn } To obtain a straightforward lower bound on the rhs of \eqref{eq_hd_sum_restrict_path} without avoidance restrictions, we add an extra term to $\kappa$ as \eqn{ \nka\big((x,s), (y,t)\big)=\frac{c_{st}(\indic{x>y, t=\srO}+\indic{x< y, t=\srY})}{(x\vee y)^{\chi}(x\wedge y)^{1-\chi}}+\frac{c_{\srO\srY}\indic{x=y, t=\srO}}{x}. } We add this term, since $\kappa((x,s),(x,t))=0$ and we will rely on pointwise bounds (see \eqref{eq-decrease-kappa-total-gen} below).
 The factor $c_{\srO\srY}$ appears, since this is the largest coefficient, while we only add it for $t=\rO$ since we define $\lb^{\pi}_i=\rO$ when $\pi_i=\pi_{i-1}$.